MatAtBread/AI-UI/guide/iterators.md

 function broadcast<U, X>(this: AsyncIterable<U>, pipe?: (dest: AsyncIterable<U>) => AsyncIterable<X>): AsyncIterable<X>
 ```

-Queues the incoming yielded values so they can be replayed to multiple consumers
+Queues the incoming yielded values so they can be replayed to multiple consumers.
+The queue for each consumer commences when the consumer first calls the async iterator `next()` function, and the whole broadcast iterator terminates when either the producer or all consumers terminate.

 ```javascript
 const b = counter3.broadcast();